klarawust/klarawust/README.md

 ### Heihei🗣

 Currently working on:
-- Build a full-stack-app where I digitalize my favorite card game - learning more about servers and websockets to create a multiplayer game
+- My B.Sc project about Satellite-telemetry for <a href="https://www.ntnu.edu/smallsat">NTNU Smallsat Lab🚀
-- Refactoring my personal website -  <a href="https://www.helloklara.com">helloklara.com
+- Build a full-stack-app where I digitalize my favorite card game👾 - learning more about servers and websockets to create a multiplayer game
-- Create a web-blog documenting my exchange-semester in Athens -  <a href="https://greekingout.blog">greekingout.blog
+- Maintaining my personal website🧃 -  <a href="https://www.helloklara.com">helloklara.com